-The WooCommerce Multi-Carrier Shipping plugin is the best solution for the store owners looking to offer multiple shipping services to their customers.
+The WooCommerce Multi-Carrier Shipping plugin is the best solution for the store owners looking to offer multiple shipping methods to their customers.

-But first, we shall begin with the most common business requirement, that is, how to increase or decrease the returned shipping rates.
+Let’s begin with the most common business requirement, that is, how to increase or decrease the returned shipping rates.

-Adjusting the value of the shipping rates
+Adjusting the value of the WooCommerce Shipping Rates

-In this column, you can add the amount by which the shipping rate should increase or decrease.
+In this column, you can add the amount by which the returned shipping rate should either increase or decrease.
 If you want to cut down the price of the shipping cost then you would have to write ‘-‘ followed by the amount value.

 In the latter part of the video, we had added $20 to another product in order to increase the shipping cost.
 Then the shipping rate equals the sum of the shipping cost, the total discount, and the added value as well.
 After the above steps, the final shipping value turned out to be $166.38.

-In the Multi-Carrier shipping plugin, the shop owner can easily set up a Flat-rate for certain products.
-You just need to define the correct shipping class of the items in the Rule Table.
+With the WooCommerce Multi-Carrier Shipping plugin, you can easily set up a Flat-rate for certain products.
+You need to define the correct shipping class of the items in the Rule Table.

 However, when there is a non-flat rate item along with the above item in the Cart then the scenario changes.
 Since both the products belong to the same Method Group, the total shipping cost would come as the sum of both.

 As you can see, the product ‘Some Name’ is a Flat rate product while the other one has a FedEx returned rate.
 You can check the actual rate by enabling the Debug mode in the plugins settings page.

 Thus, the total shipping cost of the multiple products is $91.71( $61.71+$30).

-Defining a Fallback shipping rate is necessary if a rule does not apply to a certain product.
-This way the customer will end up paying a pre-defined amount based on their purchase.
-You can define the Fallback shipping rate based on either per quantity or per weight.
+Defining a Fallback shipping rate is necessary in case a shipping rule does not apply to a certain product or the entire cart.
+This way the customer will have to pay a fallback amount instead of nothing.

 Consider that you have a product that does not belong to any shipping class and the Fallback Rate On is set as Per Unit Weight.
 You can refer to the following images.

 As you can see that the Fallback rate is defined as $100.
 The Fallback Rate On option is set as Per Unit Weight, then the rate will be multiplied by the unit weight of the item.

 Now, if this product comes into the Cart Page then the shipping rate will be displayed as $200.
-You can check out the following image of the Cart page for your reference.

 If you have not defined the Fallback rate then the Cart page will show the No shipping methods available error.
 This is a very important feature to have when you are defining the shipping rules only on certain products.